roryp/stranglerfig/README.md

 This example demonstrates how to use Azure App Configuration to manage feature flags and enable or disable features dynamically.

+### FF4j: Feature Flipping for Java

+FF4j (Feature Flipping for Java) is a library that allows developers to enable or disable features in their applications dynamically.
+It provides a step-by-step guide to set up and run a demo of FF4j using Docker or Maven.
+It also explains how to build a project using FF4j, including creating a project skeleton, defining FF4j objects, exposing the web console, and defining a sample controller.
+The guide includes code snippets and instructions for integrating FF4j with a Spring Boot application.
+Additionally, it covers how to create and manage features and properties, and how to display them on a web page based on their status.

+For more information, visit the FF4j website at [https://ff4j.org/](https://ff4j.org/), which provides comprehensive documentation and resources for using FF4j in Java applications.

 ### Running the Spring Boot Sample

 To run the Spring Boot sample demonstrating the strangler fig pattern, follow these steps: